oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

 2. Provision the audit policy to track **privileged user activity**
     - Expand **User Actions**
     - Click **User Activity**
-    - Leave the default policy enable condition pick the privileged users identified by User Assessment
+    - Use the defaults for *Policy enable condition*.
         ![AVDF](./images/360-13.png "AVDF - User Activity Policy enable condition")
     - Click **Enable** and review to see the status as **Enabled** in the policies page